xmgbautista/xmgbautista.github.io/_pages/about.md

 I am a Research Fellow at the Sim Kee Boon Institute for Financial Economics at Singapore Management University.
 I received my Ph.D. in
 Economics from the University of Houston and my B.A. in Economics and in Mathematics from Brandeis University. <br>
 <br>
-My research interests are in macroeconomics and household finance.
+My research interests are in quantitative macroeconomics and household finance.
 My current research focuses on modeling the behavior of agents in a way that is consistent with empirical evidence.
 I am particularly interested in quantifying how much consumption is smoothed through different channels and identifying new mechanisms of how household debt and credit affect life cycle decisions.
 </p>